Ministry of Development of North Eastern Region

 The Ministry of Development of North Eastern Region is a Government of India ministry, established in September 2001, which functions as the nodal Department of the Central Government to deal with matters related to the socio-economic development of the eight States of Northeast India: Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Tripura and Sikkim.
 It acts as a facilitator between the Central Ministries/ Departments and the State Governments of the North Eastern Region in the economic development including removal of infrastructural bottlenecks, provision of basic minimum services, creating an environment for private investment and to remove impediments to lasting peace and security in the North Eastern Region.

-The current, Minister of Development of North Eastern Region is G. Kishan Reddy.
+The current Minister of Development of North Eastern Region is Jyotiraditya Scindia.

 Functions and responsibilities

 The Department of Development of North Eastern Region (DoNER) was created in 2001 and was accorded the status of a full-fledged ministry in May 2004.
 The ministry is mainly concerned with the creation of infrastructure for economic development of North-Eastern region.

 Main activities/functions of the DoNER.